nicksellen/projects/baseNode_docConst.md

 ### 11c.
 Intervention
 1. If reasonable measures to resolve a conflict with Voluntary Assistance prove unsuccessful, the Members may intervene as a last resort.
-1. Conflict Resolution by Intervention is done using the Score Voting procedure, where proposals may include—
+1. Conflict Resolution by Intervention is decided by Members in the absence of the conflictants by Unanimous Acceptance (8b.) or Score Voting (8c.) where proposals may include—
 	1. requesting an individual to participate in assisted conflict resolution,
 	1. revoking an individuals' position of Volunteer or Member, or
-	1. requesting an individual to leave the space temporarily or indefinitely.
+	1. instructing an individual to leave the space temporarily or indefinitely.

 ------